 Functional neurology is the discipline that evaluates brain function through a comprehensive neurological examination and identifies strategies that can be used to improve brain function.
 The use of brain exercises, diet, nutrition, and at times medications are used to support brain recovery.
-Functional Neurology Seminars provides more than 20 courses on topics such as neurodegenerative diseases, traumatic brain injury, vestibular disorders, and many more.
+Functional Neurology Seminars provides 10 courses on topics such as neurodegenerative diseases, traumatic brain injury, vestibular disorders, and many more.

 The Functional Neurology seminars program provides courses that are 15 hours in length and include live, livestream, recorded video lectures, lecture transcripts, flow charts, diagrams, and research papers to help each learner master each topic.
 Registrants will be given full access to the course materials and can also go through the program at their own pace.
 They will be included in a private online Facebook group to communicate with faculty and other FNS registrants.